 One place this is most obvious is over the use of radical protests to silence hate speech on college campuses.
 Liberals often defend such speakers as alt-right provocateur Milo Yiannopoulos or Nazi organizer Richard Spencer.
 They adhere to the principle that all speech should be protected, no matter how heinous, and often say things like, “I don’t like what you have to say, but I’ll die to protect your right to say it.”

-Because Dan has had no trouble whatsoever calling Milo Yiannopoulos a fascist.
+Dan has had no trouble whatsoever calling Milo Yiannopoulos a fascist.
 Which of course is rediculous.
-If you ask Dan or others to define nazism or fascism, and then show what particularly it is about Milo that fits the bill, they ignore you.
+If you ask Dan or others to define Nazism or fascism, and then show what particularly it is about Milo that fits the bill, they ignore you.
 If you ask for an example of Milo being fascistic, they ignore you.
 Or call you names.

 Another problem with this sort of labelling is that it doesn’t leave you much room for manouvre, or for distinguishing degrees of good and bad.
 You can be flipped from ally to Nazi enemy in no time at all.
 As many have found to their cost.
 The wrong tweet and you’re doomed.